nativerez/font-usage-check-extension/README.md

-# How to install this Extension
+# How to install this Extension (I plan to publish this to the storefront soon)

 1. Clone/Download this repository to your ~/Downloads folder (if downloading, make sure you unpack/unzip first!)
 2. Open Chrome and navigate to chrome://extensions/